SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Areas where significant differences have been found include X and Y.
 The nervous systems of X are significantly different from those of Y in several key features.

-## Compare and Contrast
+## Introductory Sentences: Similarities

-> Introductory Sentences: Similarities
+↑ Compare and Contrast

 The mode of processing used by the right brain is similar to that used by the left brain.
 The mode of processing used by the right brain is comparable to that used by the left brain.